nopnop2002/Arduino-LoRa-Ra01S/README.md

   int state = radio.begin(866.0, 125.0, 7, 5, RADIOLIB_SX126X_SYNC_WORD_PRIVATE, 10, 8, 0.0, false);
 ```

 # Limitation
 - The SX126x chip implements FSK, but FSK is not supported in this library.
 - Interrupts is not supported in this library.

+# Communication with SX127X
+LoRa's packet format is strictly specified.
+Therefore, if the following three parameters are the same, they can communicate with each other.
+- Signal Bandwidth (= BW)
+- Error Cording Rate (= CR)
+- Spreading Factor (= SF)

+# About communication speed and maximum reception sensitivity
+In LoRa modulation mode, the communication speed (bps) and maximum reception sensitivity (RSSI) are determined by a combination of spreading factor (SF), bandwidth (BW), and coding rate (CDR).
+- SF
+Increasing SF increases the spreading factor and improves noise resistance.
+This improves reception sensitivity and extends communication distance, but communication speed decreases.
+- BW
+Bandwidth sets the width of the communication band.
+Setting a larger bandwidth will improve communication speed.
+However, the radio reception sensitivity (RSSI) will decrease.
+- CDR
+CDR (CodingRate) sets the level of error correction rate.
+The larger the number, the better the correction rate, but the amount of information per packet increases.
+(No effect on maximum reception sensitivity)
+You can set whether to use Optimaise for each CDR, and enabling it will improve the correction rate, but will reduce communication speed.

 # SX1262 and SX1278, SX1276 Comparison
 [This](https://www.cdebyte.com/news/580) will be helpful.

 # Build ESP8266 with PlatformIO
 ```